 Dr. Moseley joined the University of Michigan in 2002 to conduct research about the racial differences in health care decision-making, which she discovered doing clinical ethics consultations, and to study how those decisions are affected by culture and trust, as well as how they may lead to health disparities.
 Her recent work has focused on measuring trust in parents of pediatric outpatients.
 She has recently received a $2.1 million dollar grant from the National Institutes of Health to test culturally appropriate methods to increase the prevalence of supine sleep in African American infants.
 Dr. Moseley currently serves as Secretary of the American Society for Bioethics and Humanities and was appointed to the American Medical Association's Council on Ethical and Judicial Affairs in 2013.

-Dr. Sabin is Clinical Professor in the Departments of Population Medicine and Psychiatry at Harvard Medical School and Director of the Harvard Pilgrim Health Care Ethics Program.
+Dr. Sabin is Professor in the Departments of Population Medicine and Psychiatry at Harvard Medical School and Director of the Harvard Pilgrim Health Care Ethics Program.
 After graduating from Harvard Medical School he did a medical internship at UCLA, residency in psychiatry at the Massachusetts Mental Health Center, and a two year fellowship at the National Institute of Mental Health.
 His clinical work has included public sector psychiatry, solo fee-for-service practice, and group practice at Harvard Community Health Plan/Harvard Vanguard Medical Associates.
 His major research interests are in the clinical and theoretical aspects of fair resource allocation, the role of consumers in overseeing health policy and practice, and the ways in which organizations can best deal with the ethical dimensions of their work.
-He has written more than 140 articles and chapters on organizational ethics, resource allocation, and clinical practice.
+He is a fellow of the Hastings Center.
+He has written more than 150 articles and chapters on organizational ethics, resource allocation, and clinical practice.
 A second edition of "Setting Limits Fairly," written with Norman Daniels, was published by Oxford University Press 2008.
 "No Margin, No Mission: Health Care Organizations and the Quest for Ethical Excellence," written with Steven Pearson and Ezekiel Emanuel, was published by Oxford University Press in 2003.
 Dr. Sabin was elected to CEJA in 2012.